agduan/HackMIT-2025/README.md

 ## License

-This project is created for HackMIT 2025.
+This project was created for HackMIT 2025.
 Feel free to use and modify for educational purposes.

----

-**Happy Presenting!**